deepimane/FinanceSys-LLM-Analysizer/README.md

     * **Vector Database (Chroma or Alternatives):** Standalone vector databases like Chroma ([https://github.com/demvsystems/ai-chroma](https://github.com/demvsystems/ai-chroma)) can also be used for efficient document retrieval.
 Other popular options include FAISS, Pinecone, and Milvus.
 * **Additional Note:** Here, the Hugging Face Transformers library ([https://huggingface.co/docs/transformers/en/index](https://huggingface.co/docs/transformers/en/index)) offers a built-in `EmbeddingModel` for RAG systems that might be worth exploring as well.

-**Step 4: Building UI Chatbot**
+**Step 4: Building UI Personalized System Finance **

 * **Technology:** Streamlit
 * **Explanation:** Streamlit ([https://blog.streamlit.io/build-a-chatbot-with-custom-data-sources-powered-by-llamaindex/](https://blog.streamlit.io/build-a-chatbot-with-custom-data-sources-powered-by-llamaindex/)) is a Python library specifically designed for creating data apps and user interfaces.
 It allows rapid development of interactive interfaces without extensive web development experience.
-We will utilize Streamlit to build a chatbot interface for users to interact with the LLM model.
+We will utilize Streamlit to build a Personalized System Finance interface for users to interact with the LLM model.